 Each episode of Voice Mail offers a postal story from around the world.
 We will speak to the people who deliver the mail, the decision makers that influence the sector, and those who work so hard behind the scenes to help things move from A to B. Through personal reflection, anecdotes and insights, we will look at how the post forms an essential part of the United Nations and its efforts to support sustainable development.

 To advance the discussion on the most topical issues, the UPU has also launched "Voice Mail Exchanges" - a series of public online events.
-Click on the links below to watch the first one on the circular economy, click here, and keep checking our events page to attend future discussions.
+Click on the links below to watch the first two discussions, and keep checking our events page to attend future events.